-Code Definition Scenario Author ised absence С Leave of absence authorised by the school Pupil has been granted a leave of absence due to exceptional circumstances E Excluded Pupil has been excluded but no alternative provision has been made Н Authorised holiday (Only in exceptional circumstances) Pupil has been authorised to go on holiday due to exceptional circumstances I Illness (Not medical or dental appointment) School has been notified that a pupil will be absent due to illness М Medical/dental appointment Pupil is at a medical or dental appointment R Religious observance Pupil is taking part in a day of religious observance as outlined by the religious body S Study Leave Year 11 pupil - once the default tuition of the exam syllabus is complete.
-Unsupervised т Gypsy, Roma, and Traveller absence Pupil from a Traveller community is travelling with their family for occupational purposes, as agreed with the school Unautho prised Absence G Unauthorised Holiday Pupil is on a holiday that was not approved by the school or is in excess of the period determined by the school N Reason not yet provided Pupil is absent for an unknown reason (this code should be amended when the reason emerges, or replaced with code O if no reason for absence has been provided after a max of 5 days 0 Absent without authorisation Where no reason for the absence is established or the school is not satisfied that the reason given is an authorised absence U Arrival after registration Pupil arrived at school after the register closed and the school are not satisfied that the reason is an authorised absence Other х Not required to be in school Pupil of non-compulsory school age is not required to attend school Y Unable to attend due to exceptional circumstances E.g. School site is closed, there is disruption to travel because of a local/national emergency, or pupil is in custody Z Pupil not on admission register Register has been set up but the pupil has not yet joined the school •
+Code Definition Scenario Authorised absence С Leave of absence authorised by the school Pupil has been granted a leave of absence due to exceptional circumstances E Excluded Pupil has been excluded but no alternative provision has been made Н Authorised holiday (Only in exceptional circumstances) Pupil has been authorised to go on holiday due to exceptional circumstances 1 Illness (Not medical or dental appointment) School has been notified that a pupil will be absent due to illness M Medical/dental appointment Pupil is at a medical or dental appointment R Religious observance Pupil is taking part in a day of religious observance as outlined by the religious body S Study Leave Year 11 pupil - once the default tuition of the exam syllabus is complete.
+Unsupervised Т Gypsy, Roma, and Traveller absence Pupil from a Traveller community is travelling with their family for occupational purposes, as agreed with the school Unautho orised Absence G Unauthorised Holiday Pupil is on a holiday that was not approved by the school or is in excess of the period determined by the school N Reason not yet provided Pupil is absent for an unknown reason (this code should be amended when the reason emerges, or replaced with code O if no reason for absence has been provided after a max of 5 days 0 Absent without authorisation Where no reason for the absence is established or the school is not satisfied that the reason given is an authorised absence U Arrival after registration Pupil arrived at school after the register closed and the school are not satisfied that the reason is an authorised absence Other Х Not required to be in school Pupil of non-compulsory school age is not required to attend school Y Unable to attend due to exceptional circumstances E.g. School site is closed, there is disruption to travel because of a local/national emergency, or pupil is in custody Z Pupil not on admission register Register has been set up but the pupil has not yet joined the school Planned whole or partial school closure Whole or partial school closure due to half term/bank holiday.
+Occasional days